UnionCompilerDesign/safe_llvm/analysis/README.md

 - **Function Validator**: Determines if an LLVM function is well-formed.

 ## Usage
-1. Import the module by including it in your project.
-2. Initialize the Validator with a module: Create a Validator instance by passing a protected reference to the LLVM module you wish to validate.
+1. Initialize the Validator with a module: Create a Validator instance by passing a protected reference to the LLVM module you wish to validate.
-3. Validate Functions or Modules:
+2. Validate Functions or Modules:
    - To validate an LLVM module, call the is_valid_module() method on your Validator instance:
         ```
         let validator = Validator::new(module_pointer);